trulander/BombermanOnline/services/webapi-service/README.md

 *   [**Configuration**](./docs/en/configuration.md): Guide to configuring the service.
 *   [**Deployment**](./docs/en/deployment.md): Instructions for running the service.

+## Secrets Management

+Secrets are managed in Infisical.
+The `.env-example` file contains all available variables and can be imported into Infisical as a base configuration.
+The Docker entrypoint logs in to Infisical and runs the service with injected environment variables.

 ## 3. Technologies Used

 *   **FastAPI**: Web framework for building APIs.